alppekel/bugbounty-recon-tools/README.md

 # bugbounty-recon
-Installer for the tools that can be used on bug bounty recon\n Run this script as root
+Installer for the tools that can be used on bug bounty recon

+Run this script as root